Mikaela/mikaela.github.io/pages/about.markdown

 *Hah, this is the only part of the page I feel is enough descriptive...*

+*Update: every time I read this this seems to be outdated and is possibly getting removed entirely sometime.*

 ## Life

 This link list to life post on my blog shouldn't be here, but it has no